soniccat/LaunchBarActions/README.md

 gem install nokogiri && gem install daemons && gem install unicode_utils && gem install ruby-stemmer
 ```

-If you don't use rvm just skip the first line.
+If you don't use rvm just skip the first line and add "sudo" before gem install.

 Also **Evernote Export** and **Evernote Index** use unicode_utils but it seems that system ruby already has it.